JetBrains/teamcity-documentation/topics/msbuild.md

 ## Implementation notes

 MSBuild runner generates an MSBuild script that includes user's script.
-This script is used to add TeamCity\-provided MSBuild tasks.
+This script is used to add TeamCity-provided MSBuild tasks.
 Your MSBuild script will be included with the &lt;Import&gt; task.
 If you specified a Visual Studio solution file, it will be called from the &lt;MSBuild&gt; task.
 To disable it, set `teamcity.msbuild.generateWrappingScript` to `false`.

 <seealso>
         <category ref="concepts">